The Museum’s Behind Every Name a Story project gives voice to the experiences of survivors during the Holocaust.

 The following chapter from A Chance to Live by Pieter Kohnstam is printed with permission from the author.
-The chapter is written through the eyes of Pieter's father, Hans Stefan Kohnstam, who was 39 years old when this chapter occurred.
+It is written through the eyes of Pieter's father, Hans Stefan Kohnstam, who was 39 years old when these events occurred.

 In the morning of July 6, 1942, Anne Frank came to say good-bye to us.
 The Franks were about to go into hiding in their secret annex.
 It was a sad and difficult parting for everyone.
 As things had deteriorated, Anne had come down every day to play with Pieter (age 6).
 Ruth (Pieter's mother, age 31) and Clara (Ruth's mother/Pieter's grandmother) had become very fond of her.
 We hugged and kissed each other good-bye.
 Remembering that moment still brings tears to my eyes.